perliedman/leaflet-realtime/README.md

 ## Usage

 Leaflet Realtime reads GeoJSON from a provided source.

-Data is fetched using [reqwest](https://github.com/ded/reqwest).
+The source can either be an options object that is passed to [reqwest](https://github.com/ded/reqwest) for fetching the data, or a function in case you need more freedom.
+The function should take two callbacks as arguments: a successcallback that takes GeoJSON as argument, and an error callback that should take an error object and an error message (string) as argument.

 `L.Realtime` extends `L.GeoJSON`, but automatically updates the data with the result from a periodic HTTP request.
 You can basically do anything you can do with `L.GeoJSON` with `L.Realtime` - styling, `onEachFeature`, gettings bounds, etc.